Skip to main content

 1. Always verify signatures: Never process webhooks without signature verification

-2. Handle duplicate events: While rare, webhooks may be sent multiple times, implement idempotency using webhook IDs
+2. Handle duplicate events: While rare, webhooks may be sent multiple times — use the webhook-id header for idempotency

 3. Respond quickly: Return a 200 status code within 10 seconds to acknowledge receipt